-Scoring: Points will be awarded for this criterion based on the percentage of total BSLs in the proposed project area that are unserved.
-For every 10% of the project area that is unserved, the applicant will receive 1 point.
-For example, if 70% of BSLs in the project area are unserved, the applicant would receive 7 total points.
+First, the applicant will be scored on the percentage of BEAD-eligible BSLs in the project area that are unserved.
+This category is worth 10 points.
+The IBO will sum the total number of unserved and underserved locations in each project area and calculate the percentage of that total that are unserved.
+For every 10% of the project that is unserved rather than underserved, the applicant will receive 1 point.
+For example, if 80% of the BSLs in a project area are unserved, the applicant would receive 8 total points.